jasper-zanjani/notes/win-server.md

 ## Storage
 ### External Storage
 __Fibre Channel__ is an alternative to __SCSI__, especially if the storage will be physically separated from the server.
 The maximum range of SCSI is 12 meters, but Fibre Channel is more expensive.
+### Network Storage
+  - __SAN__ uses block-level storage, appearing as disk drives to clients.
+A SAN configured using Fibre Channel is a separate network from any LAN, and devices using SAN storage must have a FC adapter.
+  - __NAS__ provides access through file sharing, acting as a network-based file server.

 ## NTFS